-Apple is reportedly working on a new iPad Pro
+Apple is reportedly working on a new M3-powered iPad Pro

 Apple is planning a major update to its tablet lineup through the new iPad Pro.

-As Bloomberg‘s Mark Gurman reports in the latest edition of the Power On newsletter, the new lineup of models will feature an M3 Apple silicon chip and OLED displays.
-The devices will come in 11 and 13-inch size options after Apple launches them in 2024.
+As Bloomberg‘s Mark Gurman reports in the latest edition of the Power On newsletter, the new lineup of models will feature an M3 Apple silicon chip and OLED display technology.
+The devices will come in 11 and 13-inch size options and launch in 2024.

 The newsletter further notes a new Magic Keyboard is also on the way.
 Reportedly featuring a larger trackpad, the accessory will make the “iPad Pro look even more like a laptop than the current setup.”